 {312}

-*account of transgressions* a new law has been substituted for the first.&#8221; This is exactly it, even to the underlining, is it not?
+*account of transgressions* a new law has been substituted for the first."
+This is exactly it, even to the underlining, is it not?
 What do you think of it?
 Is this sound doctrine, or have you indeed talked nonsense?
 Does not the word give room for the thought that a new law must be substituted for the first?
 What do you say about it?
 Pardon me if I use the Socratic form in my argument, and question you a little.
 You have the whole body of elders, the presbytery, to aid you in your answer.
 One of the elders will surely not refuse to give account of his doctrine.
-You will understand, sir, now that, reading in the word &#8220;*For there is verily a disannulling of the commandment going before*&#8221; and &#8220;*For the priesthood being changed, there is made of necessity a change of the law,*&#8221; &#8220;*He taketh away the first that he may establish the second&#8221;* and not enjoying the teaching of the Evangelical Church at Geneva, we, simple Christians *(idiotai* as they were formerly called) find it difficult to understand how there is *nothing to give room for the thought that a new law should be substituted for the first.* But you will say to me, You misconstrue my thought, you have omitted &#8220;*on account of transgressions*.&#8221; But it is not so, sir; this phrase, in my idiotism, shuts me up in still further difficulties.
-We, who have only the Bible, without the teaching of your elders, have read, &#8220;Behold, the days come, saith the Lord, when I will make a new covenant with the house of Israel and with the house of Judah; not according to the covenant that I made with their fathers in the day when I took them by the hand to lead them out of the land of Egypt; *because they continued not in my covenant, and I* regarded them not, saith die Lord,&#8221; @Hebrews 8: 8, 9.
+You will understand, sir, now that, reading in the word "*For there is verily a disannulling of the commandment going before*," and "*For the priesthood being changed, there is made of necessity a change of the law*," "*He taketh away the first that he may establish the second*," and not enjoying the teaching of the Evangelical Church at Geneva, we, simple Christians (*idiotai* as they were formerly called) find it difficult to understand how there is *nothing to give room for the thought that a new law should be substituted for the first*.
+But you will say to me, You misconstrue my thought, you have omitted "*on account of transgressions*."
+But it is not so, sir; this phrase, in my idiotism, shuts me up in still further difficulties.
+We, who have only the Bible, without the teaching of your elders, have read, "Behold, the days come, saith the Lord, when I will make a new covenant with the house of Israel and with the house of Judah; not according to the covenant that I made with their fathers in the day when I took them by the hand to lead them out of the land of Egypt; *because they continued not in my covenant, and I* regarded them not, saith the Lord," @Hebrews 8: 8, 9.
 And again, @Romans 11: 22, etc. We do not understand how it is not on account of transgressions that a new law must be substituted for the first, and how there is not a word of the withdrawal of the statutes and covenants, at least of the covenant, for it is necessary to distinguish between them.
 We have seen that it was upon those who fell that God exercised His severity.
 Now this severity was the cutting off of the unbelieving, the covenant of Sinai being abolished, as we have just seen.
 Is not this plain, sir?
-The law was changed, a new one is substituted on account of transgressions*;* the covenant has been withdrawn because Israel did not continue in it.
-We have been led to think that the words &#8220;because they continued not&#8221; fully indicated a transgression, and that it was on account of this that God
+The law was changed, a new one is substituted on account of transgressions; the covenant has been withdrawn because Israel did not continue in it.
+We have been led to think that the words "because they continued not" fully indicated a transgression, and that it was on account of this that God

 {313}